Want to Reach Seven Days Sober? Take It One Hour at a Time

 These are psychological triggers that make you want to drink or use again: it could be walking past your local pub, getting a text from someone you’d take drugs with, or some emotional stress that you used substances to escape from.
 Sometimes it’s that euphoric recall that your drinking was just really fun.

-Major international studies on addiction suggest that these cues cause you to act in an ‘automated, habit like manner’, that often go against conscious intentions.
+Major international studies on addiction suggest that these cues cause you to act in an ‘automated, habit-like manner’, that often goes against conscious intentions.

 This means that even if you consciously think and decide not to relapse, your automatic habit-based brain gets triggered by a cue and you act ‘against your own conscious will’.